Construction Updates

 More than half of the 240 components of the modular classroom structures have already been delivered, offloaded with a forklift, lifted with a crane into place, and welded to the supporting metal beams.
 Once installed, the components are then equipped with electricity, plumbing, and mechanical features such as AC, and outfitted with fire safety features.
 The remaining sections, as well as the elevator, walkways, an outdoor deck, and gathering spaces, will be installed in the coming weeks.
 This is just the beginning!

-CONSTRUCTION UPDATE: 12 temporary classroom components of Casti Village arrived
+CONSTRUCTION UPDATE: 12 classroom components of Casti Village arrived

 (Update from 11/07/25)